makersacademy/chitter-challenge/README.md

 User flow:
 * having added my email when I signed up
 * I will receieve an email with a link to the tweet I was mentioned in.

+Proper walkthrough

+git clone this project
+bundle
+run *rake setup* the test and development databases